+16,090 identify as AI/AN/In and another race/ ethnicity not included in census categories.

+443 are Castonoan

+400 are Paiute

+396 are from the

+O'odham Nation

+377 are Gabrielino

+Indigenous groups

+35,184 are Aztec

+2,651 are Mixtec

+44,688 are Maya and from other Mesoamerican

+Pechanga Band of

+Luiseno Mission Indians

+390 are from the Tohono

 Of these children, at least -

 2,509 are Navajo

 2,022 are Cherokee

 1,666 are Apache

 1,311 are Yaqui

 1,255 are Zapotec

 1,179 are Yurok

 1,178 are Purepecha

 921 are Chumash

 907 are from the Hoopa Valley Tribe

 864 are Choctaw

 751 are Pomo

 681 are Karuk

 551 are from the Blackfeet Tribe

 548 are Miwok/Me-Wuk

-542 are from the Pit River
+542 are from the Pit River Tribe

 508 are from the Tule River Indian Tribe

 505 are Sioux

 489 are from the Quechan Tribe of the Fort Yuma Indian Reservation

-443 are Castonoan

-400 are Paiute

-396 are from the Pechanga Band of Luiseno Mission Indians

-390 are from the Tohono O'odham Nation

-377 are Gabrielino

-44,688 are Maya and from other Mesoamerican indigenous groups

-35,184 are Aztec

-2,651 are Mixtec

-Click here a full list of detailed demographic data of AI/AN children in CA from the 2020 census.
+Click here a full list of detailed demographic data of AI/AN/In children in CA from the 2020 census.

-Nearly 90% of the AI/AN population live in URBAN AREAS.
-1 in 10 (11%) AI/AN children have at least one parent who was born outside of the United States, and most come from Mexico and Central and South America.
+Nearly 90% of the AI/AN/In population live in URBAN AREAS.

+1 in 10 (11%) Al/AN/In children have at least one parent who was born outside of the United States, and most come from Mexico and Central and South America.
 California is home to ~170,000 Indigenous people from the Oaxaca, Guerrero, and Michoacán, including Mixtecs, Zapotecs, and Purépechas.
-Definition of AI/AN According to the Department of Health and Human Services, the term Urban Indian refers to people who are members, or first- or second-degree descendants, of a tribe or an organized group whose residence is indigenous to the occupied lands of what is now known as the United States of America.
-These populations are most often recognized in data collection and protections offered by the state and federal government.
-The term American Indian refers to a person who is a member or descendant of any Indigenous group of North, Central or South America.
-While most data does not recognize indigenous groups outside the borders of the country.
-The Children's Partnership believes that not making an effort to include data we have on American Indians contributes to Indigenous erasure.
+Definition of AI/AN/In The US Census definition of American Indian refers to a person who is a member or descendant of any Indigenous group of North, Central or South America.
+While most data does not recognize Indigenous groups outside the borders of the country, The Children's Partnership believes that not making an effort to include data we have on American Indians contributes to Indigenous erasure.
 TCP is excited to provide the information we have on Mesoamerican Indigenous children.
+According to the Department of Health and Human Services, the definition of American Indian Alaska Native eligible to receive care refers to people who are members, or first- or second-degree descendants, of a tribe or an organized group whose residence is indigenous to the occupied lands of what is now known as the United States.
+These populations are most often recognized in data collection and protections offered by the state and federal governments.
 Notation for Census Data The 2020 census has information on 89 tribes across the Americas.
 The information shown includes the 26 most populous tribes represented in California.
 PROTECTIVE FACTORS